 Step into Haw Par Villa, if you dare.
-Singapore’s nightmarish theme park, built in 1937 by the founders of Tiger Balm and designed to teach visitors about Chinese mythology, is simultaneously terrifying and intriguing.
-A place where the misuse of books is deemed a similarly offensive crime as abducting another human being.
-Furthermore, there are meticulously detailed three-dimensional dioramas depicting the punishments for these and other crimes of varying severity.
-Haw Par Villa will leave you feeling slightly bewildered about what you have just seen, but it is certainly worth the trip.
+Singapore’s nightmarish theme park is a place where meticulously detailed three-dimensional dioramas depict the punishments for crimes of varying severity, from murder to reading the wrong books.
+This place will leave you feeling slightly bewildered (and terrified) about what you have just seen, but it is certainly worth the trip.

 The Second Court punish evil crimes such as stealing and gambling, by freezing people into blocks of ice.
 Children in Singapore seem to be amused by the notion, but there’s more to come.
 As you pass the Sixth Court of Hell, you’ll hear parents explaining to their children that cheating on their school exams or cursing is punishable by being thrown on a tree of knives.